 Experience of a Rabari Tribe Camp

-In our journey during a Gujarat Tribal Tour, we sat with a family in their camp and they informed us that they used to follow their animals from Pakistan to Afghanistan to India.
-But due to partition of India and Pakistan and also these days, the borders are sealed, therefore their migration is very much restricted.
-The borders are very painful line for nomads because they believe that their camels still put nose towards Pakistan when there is green grass.
+On our journey during a Gujarat Tribal Tour, we sat with a family in their camp and they informed us that they used to follow their animals from Pakistan to Afghanistan to India.
+But due to the partition of India and Pakistan and also these days, the borders are sealed, therefore their migration is very much restricted.
+The borders are a very painful line for nomads because they believe that their camels still put noses towards Pakistan when there is green grass.

 But now, their movement is strictly within the country.
-The best way to experience their is just to sit with a camp of Rabaris and hear their stories from elders.
+The best way to experience them is just to sit with a camp of Rabaris and hear their stories from elders.

 In search of water and fodder, Rabaris cross Gujarat and sometimes if there is a drought they even move to Maharashtra.
 From one season to another, they walk almost 1000 miles in a year.
 They can only eat when their herds eat.